oleksandra-shershen/library-service-project/README.md

 ### Borrowing Service

 Manage borrowings of books by users.
+Includes validation to prevent new borrowings if there are pending payments.

 ### Payment Service (Stripe)

-Handle payments for book borrowings.
+Handle payments for book borrowings and overdue fines.

 ### Notification Service (Telegram)

-Send notifications about borrowings and payments.
+Send notifications about borrowings, payments, and overdue fines.
+Users receive messages if they have pending payments or overdue fines.

+### Fine Management

+Calculate and manage fines for overdue book returns.
+Automatically create a fine payment if a book is returned late, and send a daily reminder to users about overdue fines.

 ## 📲 Telegram Bot Functionality